Who We Are and What We Do

 In-Person Customer Service

 In-person interactions provide a great opportunity to build rapport with customers.
-When you talk to a customer on the phone or exchange emails, it can sometimes be difficult to get a sense of what the other person is thinking and feeling.
-But when you talk to a customer in person, you get constant feedback, both verbal and nonverbal.
+When you talk to a customer on the phone or exchange emails, it can sometimes be difficult to understand what the other person is thinking and feeling.
+But when you talk to a customer in person, you get constant verbal and nonverbal feedback.
 It’s easy to tell if you are creating the right impression.

 Giving Customer Service over the Phone

 When you talk to someone in person, body language makes up a large part (some would say more than half) of your message.
 But as soon as you pick up the phone, body language becomes irrelevant.
 The success of your interactions depends almost entirely on your tone of voice and your choice of words.
-Getting these things right isn’t easy, but with a little practice, anyone can learn how to provide excellent customer service over the phone.
+Getting these things right isn’t easy, but anyone can learn how to provide excellent customer service over the phone with a little practice.
 Customers hear your smile through your voice.

 In Module Seven, you will learn to give customer service over the phone, telephone etiquette, handling complaints by phone, and the advantages and disadvantages of telephone communication.

 Most customer interactions are taking place online or by email.
 Younger people, in particular, prefer to do much of their business online rather than in person.
 But online and email interactions have limitations.
 To provide excellent customer service online or by email, you need to understand what works and what doesn’t and make the most of available tools.

 In Module Eight, you will learn to provide online and email customer service, the advantages, and disadvantages of electronic communication, understand netiquette, tips and tricks, and how to eliminate electronic ping pong.

 How do you deal with someone not satisfied with your customer care?